The Phoenix Hand is available in several different versions:

-Files for Version 1 – This design was created by Jason Bryant, e-NABLE volunteer, researcher and teacher at Shandong University in China.
-His design is an amalgamation of the Raptor Reloaded hand and the Falcon V1 hand designed by Dr Adam Arabian from Seattle Pacific University.
+This design was created by Jason Bryant, e-NABLE volunteer, researcher and teacher at Shandong University in China.
+His design is an amalgamation of the Raptor Reloaded hand and the Falcon V1 hand designed by Dr. Adam Arabian from Seattle Pacific University.
 The Falcon V1 was the first e-NABLE 3D printed hand prototype to use orthodontic rubber bands as opposed to the elastic cords that current devices use.

 This is a remix of the original e-NABLE Phoenix hand by Jason Bryant with replacement components by John Diamond, Scott Darrow and Andreas Bastian.
 The changes from the original are as follows:

 – Gauntlet – Original fully 3D printed version replaced with a thermoformed equivalent (lighter, stronger, uses less filament, quicker to print and can be adjusted to better fit the forearm)